sirajpatel23/Siraj-Patel/README.md

-# Welcome to Siraj's Personal Website!
+# Welcome to My Personal Website!

 ![Photo of Me](/C873905_2.jpg)

 ## About Me
 I am a junior at the University of Ilinois at Urbana-Champaign majoring in Econometrics and Quantitative Economics while pursuing a minor in Computer Science.
+I'd love to work anywhere in the tech industry

 You can use the [editor on GitHub](https://github.com/sirajpatel23/spatel23/edit/master/README.md) to maintain and preview the content for your website in Markdown files.